Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Interpolation of the number density field

 Previous work has highlighted the ability of Vorono\"{i} tessellations to calculate the droplet number density field from droplet location data, by recognising that the area of the Vorono\"{i} cells is the inverse of the local droplet number density \cite{Monchaux2010}.
 Notably, it was demonstrated that it is possible to identify regions of clusters and voids within the droplet field through categorisation of the area of Vorono\"{i} cells.
 This methodology enables information about the Lagrangian dynamics of individual droplets to be included within the representation of the Eulerian number density field, meaning that a certain level of detail about the structures in the droplet field can be retained.
 However, since the influence of a given droplet is taken to be uniform over its associated Vorono\"{i} cell, the resulting Eulerian number density field is discontinuous along the Vorono\"{i} cell boundaries.
-In this sense, the construction of the number density field using Vorono\"{i} tessellations requires a sufficiently large number of droplets to obtain an accurate result, an aspect shared with the CIC approach, and consequently the method has not seen widespread use in this context.
+In this sense, the construction of the number density field using Vorono\"{i} tessellations requires a sufficiently large number of droplets to obtain a smooth result, an aspect shared with the CIC approach.
+Despite this, Vorono\"{i} tessellations have been incorporated into a solver as a full hydrodynamics scheme \cite{Serrano2005}, and subsequently developed into Vorono\"{i} particle hydrodynamics (VPH) \cite{Hess2010}.
+The advantages offered by such a solver are however offset by the additional complexity of the formulation, and need to generate the tessellation for the entire droplet field at every point in time.